ashishwagh/Notes-Application-using-Node-JS/README.md

 Sample Commands:

-1.Adding a new note
+1.Adding a new note:
 node app.js add --title="one" --body="This is a body of one."

-2.Reading a note
+2.Reading a note:
 node app.js read --title="one"

-3.Removing the perticular note node app.js remove --title="one"
+3.Removing the perticular note: node app.js remove --title="one"

-4.Listing the all added notes
-node app.js list
+4.Listing the all added notes: node app.js list

-5.For displaying the help
+5.For displaying the help:
 node app.js --help